- What is the Tobacco-Free College initiative?

 In the interest of promoting the health and well-being of students, visitors, and employees, all South Florida State College facilities, including leased facilities, grounds, and parking areas, became tobacco-free on Aug.
 1, 2011.
 Students, employees, and visitors are not permitted to use tobacco products at any SFSC campus, center, or facility.

 Specifically, the Tobacco-Free College policy adopted by the SFSC District Board of Trustees prohibits the use, distribution, or sale of tobacco or any object or device intended to simulate tobacco use, in all indoor and exterior areas of each campus, center, and other property under the control of the college.

 Just as SFSC is invested in academic achievement, the college is committed to developing lifetime habits that promote individual and civic wellness.
-SFSC has a responsibility to provide a safe and healthful environment to all who use our campuses, and to act in a manner that is consistent with the educational message presented in its classes.
-Results from statistically validated surveys distributed to SFSC students and employees during the fall term of 2010 clearly demonstrated that a large majority, 75 percent of each population, supported development of a tobacco-free environment, and less than 10 percent opposed the initiative.
+SFSC has a responsibility to provide a safe and healthful environment to all who use our campuses and to act in a manner that is consistent with the educational message presented in its classes.
+Results from statistically validated surveys distributed to SFSC students and employees during the fall term of 2010 clearly demonstrated that a large majority, 75 percent of each population, supported the development of a tobacco-free environment, and less than 10 percent opposed the initiative.

 SFSC recognizes the increasing weight of scientific evidence that smoking is harmful not only to the smoker but also to the individual who is exposed to secondhand smoke.
-SFSC’s Tobacco-Free Policy intends to reduce harm caused by tobacco use, provide an environment that encourages persons to be tobacco-free, establish a campus culture of wellness, and promote a tobacco-free future for everyone associated with the college.
+SFSC’s Tobacco-Free Policy intends to reduce the harm caused by tobacco use, provide an environment that encourages persons to be tobacco-free, establish a campus culture of wellness, and promote a tobacco-free future for everyone associated with the college.

 Research shows that tobacco use in general constitutes a significant health hazard.
-Smoking also increases costs of potential fire damage, cleaning and maintenance, and absenteeism, health care, and medical insurance.
+Smoking also increases costs of potential fire damage, cleaning and maintenance, absenteeism, health care, and medical insurance.